-As a non-profit study abroad institution, CYA aims to help as many students find options for financial assistance.
+As a non-profit study abroad institution, we aim to help as many students as possible to find options for financial assistance.
 Eligibility for our scholarships is based on financial need.
 Only students who have been accepted to CYA for a semester or academic year are eligible to apply.

-When planning how to finance your study abroad you should explore all options that may be available.
+When planning how to finance your study abroad, explore all available options.
 First discuss with your study abroad and financial aid advisors the possibility of transferring all or some of your existing financial aid package toward College Year in Athens fees.
 (Please keep in mind that the home institution, not College Year in Athens, must process all applications for Federal and State aid.)

 The CYA Board of Trustees has set aside funds for supplemental scholarships for academically qualified students who would otherwise not be able to attend.
 Scholarships for students applying for a semester or academic year are customarily awarded in amounts ranging from $500 to approximately half the amount of tuition.